Wominjeka, welcome to Wurundjeri country

 It also includes suggestions for excursions to sites of historical significance in Yarra and beyond.

 We plan to update and develop the resource over time and welcome feedback from local teachers, principals and Aboriginal community members.
-Contact Yarra City Council [link to contact us page].
+Contact us here.

 Since 2000, Yarra's work with the local Aboriginal community has been guided by a policy called the Aboriginal Partnerships Plan.
 A new plan is developed every 4 years through extensive consultation with the local community.